-Admiral Henry B. Wilson, the Commander of American Naval Forces in French Waters, November 1917-January 1919, never published a memoir about False Armistice events in Brest, unlike Arthur Hornblow, Fred Cook, and Roy Howard (President of United Press news agency at the time).
-And he spoke in public about what happened there only once, apparently – in an interview for an American newspaper’s False Armistice anniversary feature.
+Admiral Henry B. Wilson, the Commander of US Naval Forces in French Waters, November 1917-January 1919, never published his recollections about False Armistice events in Brest, unlike Arthur Hornblow, Fred Cook, and Roy Howard, President of United Press news agency at the time.
+And he spoke in public about what occurred there only once, apparently – in an interview for an American newspaper’s False Armistice anniversary feature.
 But he put together a file of ‘False Armistice Papers’ which was to be used “in case of ‘attack’ on his memory after his death”.
+This article presents Admiral Wilson’s recollections of Thursday 7 and Friday 8 November in Brest from these Papers and other sources.

-Addendum: Josephus Daniels’ telegrams to Admiral Wilson and Admiral Sims
+Addendum: Josephus Daniels’ 8 November 1918 telegrams to Admiral Wilson and Admiral Sims.

 The US Navy Department demands an “immediate explanation”